d9pouces/PolyArchiv/README.md

 Backup data from multiple local sources (organized in local repositories) and send them to one or more remote repositories.
 Configuration is based on simple files:

-  * my-local-repo.local define a local repository named "my-local-repo",
+  * `my-local-repo.local` defines a local repository named "my-local-repo",
-  * my-remote-repo.remote define a remote repository named "my-remote-repo".
+  * `my-remote-repo.remote` defines a remote repository named "my-remote-repo".

 Each local repository defines one or more data sources (all of them are defined in the my-local-repo.local file: